usagitoneko97/usagitoneko97.github.io/_posts/2020-5-2-the-dream.markdown

 "I don't want to be here.
 Every second, every moment, it's suffocating me.
 Please, I want to go back, my heart can't take it anymore"

-She wiped away my tears lightly, still hanging on the little smile, she said to me, "Soon, my dear, soon."
+She wiped away my tears lightly, still hanging on her little smile, she said to me, "Soon, my dear, soon."

 I was brought to a dark room where there stood a wooden bed.
 She laid me down and stroked my hair gently to the side.
 It was too late to make a run, as I was sunk deep into the bed, millions of tons of weight pushed down my chest.
 The big clock at the center of the room ticking uneasily.
 "Oh, my dear..."